thomasgilgenast/aotd-graph/README.md

   3. Configure the Remote Interpreter
-     - In PyCharm, under File > Settings, under Project Interpreter, click the gear and choose "Add Remote".
+     - In PyCharm, under File > Settings, under Project Interpreter, click the gear and choose "Add Remote"
-     - Select "Docker" from the radio buttons.
+     - Select "Docker" from the radio buttons
      - Add a new Server if one doesn't exist yet (accept the defaults)
      - Select `thomasgilgenast/aotd-graph:latest` from the "Image name" dropdown